saroltah/ghost_stories/README.md

 14. Validation error: the element a must not appear as a descendant of the button element. - So deleted the buttons, and styled the links as buttons.

+15. Image size error: When the Image was too big, it redirected the user to a server error page.
+I added a validator to the cloudinary image model, so it throws an error message if the image is too instead of redirecting to an error page.

 <br>

 **Known bugs:**